 The first class includes Douglas D. Martin, Sherman R. Miller III, Donald W. Carson and Jacqueline E. Sharkey, former directors of the school, which began in January 1951 as the Department of Journalism.

 Other inductees include UA alums Gilbert Bailon ('81), Nancy Cleeland ('77), Richard Gilman ('72), Florence Graves ('76), Savannah Guthrie ('93), Jane Kay ('61), Lynne Olson ('69), Mort Rosenblum ('65), Frank Sotomayor ('66) and Bill Walsh ('84) — along with major supporters of the school, Hugh ('52) and Jan Harelson, and Donald and Lou Edith "Luda" Soldwedel.

 Carson ('51) and Sharkey ('72) are also alums, and Rosenblum is a current UA professor.
-Martin, Miller, Walsh, and the Harelsons and Soldwedels will be honored posthumously.
+Carson, Martin, Miller, Walsh, and the Harelsons and Soldwedels will be honored posthumously.

 “These champions of journalism have made the program what it is today, and they deserve to be honored for their incredible contributions," said David Cuillier, current director of the School of Journalism.
 "We are all better off because of their hard work and dedication."

 The class of 16 is scheduled to be honored on April 7, 2018, from 11 a.m. to 2 p.m. at a brunch and induction ceremony at UA's Center for Creative Photography, 1030 N. Olive Road.